The conditioned Lyapunov spectrum for random dynamical systems

 are $k$-times differentiable (in the sense of \cite[Page 645]{Lee2012IntroductionManifolds}) where $\left\{\tau(\omega, \cdot)>t\right\} = \left\{ x \mid \tau(\omega, \cdot)>t\right\}.$ \end{itemize}

 \end{definition}

-\section{Proof of proposition \ref{prop:A}}
+\section{Proof of Proposition \ref{prop:A}}

 In this section, we give a proof of proposition \ref{prop:A}.
-The proof bellow is based on the techniques developed in \cite{Champagnat2017UniformQ-process}, where similar results where proven assuming that the function $C(x)$ (in $\mathrm{(H2)}$ of Hypothesis $\mathrm{\ref{(H)}})$ is constant.
+The proof below is based on the techniques developed in \cite{Champagnat2017UniformQ-process}, where similar results were proven assuming that the function $C(x)$ (in $\mathrm{(H2)}$ of Hypothesis $\mathrm{\ref{(H)}})$ is constant.

 \begin{proof}[Proof of Proposition \ref{prop:A}] The proof is done assuming $\mathbb{T}=\mathbb R_+$.
 If $\mathbb T=\mathbb N_{0}$, the same proof holds with minor adaptations.
-We divide the proof in four steps.
+We divide the proof into four steps.

 \begin{step}{1} We show that for every non-negative measurable bounded function $g:M\to \mathbb R_+,$

 \end{step}

 Since $g$ is non-negative and bounded, from $\mathrm{(H2)}$ we obtain that for every $t\geq 0,$